aidinattar/LoCP_MODB/README.md

 DBSCAN and t-SNE

-Use of DBSCAN and t-SNE for visualization and clustering.
+Use of DBSCAN and t-SNE for visualization and clustering:
+- The role of dimensions;
+- The role of perplexity;
+- Tuning of the parameters in DBSCAN algorithm for clustering
+- t-SNE for clustering